Updated: Aug 21

 “We’re used to it coming up in the parking lot and getting up a few inches.
 We’re not used to it coming up the steps and going in the front door,” Brown said.

-The entire first story of his church went underwater while he, his two boys and a few others sheltered upstairs on the second.
+The entire first story of his church went underwater while he, his two sons and a few others sheltered upstairs on the second.

 “There were six of us stranded in the building,” said Brown.
 “It was harrowing.
 I felt powerless … We kept watching helicopters going down with ropes and pulling people off of homes, and I felt like I wanted to be out doing something, and I couldn’t.”